openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

     }

 The only exception is the cast to type *never* that is forbidden.
-This cast is a compile-time error as it can cause type-safety violations:
+This cast is a :index:`compile-time error` as it can cause type-safety violations:

 .. code-block:: typescript
    :linenos: